 Turkey’s ties with Hamas are increasingly shifting from ideological to material support.
 Ankara offers the Gaza group financial aid and recently issued passports to Hamas members.
 By now, Turkey is the top supporter of the Palestinians, senior Hamas figure Abdul Rahman Shadid recently said.

-Turkey’s intelligence chief also attended the meeting, suggesting that the two sides are building stronger operational ties.
+Turkey’s intelligence chief also attended the meeting, suggesting that the two sides are building stronger operational ties and coordinating their moves.